travitu/Hamster-Memory-Game/README.md

 Every time you win the computer in single-person mode you can get a huge picture of the hamster.
 You can always see the photos you have on the album page.

 ## Requirement
-- iOS 8 later
+- iOS 9 later
-- iPhone, iPod touch and iPad
+- iPhone, iPod touch
-- Android 2.3.3 later
+- Android 4.1 later

 ## Google Play
 <a href="https://play.google.com/store/apps/details?id=dev.travitu.hamstermemorygame" target="_blank">Hamster Memory Game</a>